Trying to Conceive with IVF

 A lot of couples seek support in their IVF journey from an acupuncturist and acupuncture is now being used widely to enhance IVF treatment.
 Anyone going through IVF can utilise the services of an acupuncturist but make sure your acupuncturist is registered with AHPRA, has a CMBA number and has a special interest in fertility support.

-Why are there conflicting research outcomes?
+Why are there conflicting research outcomes for Acupuncture and IVF?

 Using acupuncture with IVF has been well researched over the past decade with conflicting results.
 Some of the problems that contribute to the discrepancy are: